Metastability for the contact process on the preferential attachment graph: Introduction

-Therefore the survival probability as in \eqref{rb} is just the expected value of the density of infected sites as in Theorem \ref{td}, so that our result is a stronger form of the one in \cite{BBCS1}.
-Additionally we get a more precise estimate of the density and we allow $(t_n)$ to be larger.
-Let us comment on its proof now.
 First, to obtain the time $T_n$ we will use the maintenance mechanism as in \cite{CD} instead of the one in \cite{BBCS1}.
 In the latter the authors used that in the preferential attachment graph the maximal degree is of order $\sqrt{n}$, plus the well-known fact that for any vertex $v$, the process survives a time exponential in the degree of $v$, once it is infected, yielding \eqref{rb}.
 In the former, on the other hand, when considering the contact process on the configuration model, Chatterjee and Durrett employed many vertices with total degree of order $n^{1-\varepsilon}$, for any $\varepsilon >0$, and derived a much better bound on the extinction time.
 Here, our strategy is to find vertices with degree larger than $Cd(G_n)$, where $C=C(\lambda)>0$ is a constant and $d(G_n)$ is the diameter of $G_n$, which is of order $\log n$.
 Thanks to Proposition 1 in \cite{CD}, we can deduce that the virus propagates along these vertices for a time exponential in their total degree.
 Moreover, the degree distribution of the graph, denoted by {\bf p}, has a power-law with exponent $\nu= 2+1/\psi $.
 Thus the number of these vertices is of order $n (\log n)^{1- \nu}$ and their total degree is of order $n (\log n)^{-1/\psi}$, which explains the bound on $ t_n$ in Theorem \ref{td}.

-It is worth noting that for any graph with order $n$ edges, like $G_n$, the extinction time of the contact process is w.h.p. smaller than $\exp(Cn)$, for some $C>0$.
+It is worth noting that for any graph with order $n$ edges (including $G_n$), the extinction time of the contact process is w.h.p. smaller than $\exp(Cn)$, for some $C>0$, see for instance Lemma 3.4 in \cite{C}.
 Hence our bound on $t_n$ is nearly optimal.